Jeff-Russ/ror-guides/rails-database.md

 __When Should we Use One-to-One Relationships?__

-One-to-one Relationships are __used to reject the possiblity of anything other than mutually unique ownership between to entities.__ For example, a US citizen has one and only one Social Security number and each SS number can only belong to (or be belonged to by) one citizen.
+One-to-one Relationships are __used to reject the possibility of anything other than mutually unique ownership between to entities.__ For example, a US citizen has one and only one Social Security number and each SS number can only belong to (or be belonged to by) one citizen.
 Knowing that this will never change makes using a one-to-one relationships with person having `has_one :ss_number` ss_number having `has_one :person`.
 Whichever one has `belongs_to` also has has the foreign key, the choice is yours.

 __One-to-one relationships are not used very commonly__ because often the data they refer to could just be a single model/table.A good reasons for splitting them up might be performance or privacy.
 For example you might have a Customer model/table with phone number for each person and find your self doing most of your queries for the phone number and not any of the other attributes.
 Imagine you have a call center that really only needs the people's names and phone numbers.
 In this case __you might choose to break off a separate, smaller table__ called phone_numbers.
 This will speed up queries and hide non-essential data like credit card numbers.

 All told, you may want to avoid one-to-one relationships unless you have a good reason.
 They are often clunky and result in a database with too many tables.
 Also, if your schema evolves and you wind up adding a "row" for something you will then be dealing with "many" and you will need to break your associations and set up a new schema.

-__To Sumarize:__
+__To Summarize:__
 >
 * one-to-one relationships are not very common
 * use one-to-one to break up tables or...
-* to reject the possibility of additional assocations or..
+* to reject the possibility of additional associations or..
 * use one-to-one to help with frequent queries performance

 __Remember to reload console after changing association methods!__ When you do this you will see that objects created from the models actually had new methods magically added to them behind the scenes.
 Take this as a premise: